ig3/srf-scheduler/README.md

 If overrideLimits is true then getNextCard always returns a card: a new card if nothing is due.
-It forces 'go' mode, returning new cards in excess of maxNewCardsPerDay and regardless of targetStudyTime.
+It forces 'go' mode, returning new cards in excess of maxNewCardsPerDay and regardless of studyTimeTarget.

 If new card mode is `stop`, getNextCard returns the next due card if there is one, otherwise nothing.